UnterrainerInformatik/bulkmakemkv/readme.md

 # BulkMakeMKV

-MakeMKV is a program that extracts MKV-files from DVD-rips that are saved as an image (ISO) or a DVD in general (a mounted one, preferably).
+MakeMKV is a program that extracts MKV-files from DVD/BR-rips that are saved as an image (ISO) or a DVD/BR in general (a mounted one, preferably).

 You may get it from here [makeMKV][3].
 You will need it in order to use this tool.